juanvoo/Task-Manager-App/README.md

 ***📌 Project Status***

-🔧 In development – MVP version in progress. 🚀
+✨ Finished – MVP version is complete and ready for use. ✅
 #
 ✨ Continuously seeking improvement, learning, and collaboration opportunities.